 Outcomes from novel DBS approaches in cervical dystonia with Francesca Morgante and Erlick Perreira look excellent using wireless EMG and motion capture technology.

 New paper in the journal Brain modelling decision making in patients with functional movement disorders in which we identify abnormalities in information accumulation.
 A collaboration with Corinna Daum and Sanjay Manohar.
-Are low drift rates a biomarker for the broader cognitive profile experienced by patients with functional disorders?
 Scientific commentary by Jon Stone in same issue provides historical context and summarises key features of our study looking at decision making in functional movement disorders.

 Public understanding of neurology grant awarded by Guarantors of Brain!
-‘The Neurology and Neuroscience of Expert Musical Performance’ will be a collaboration with Katja Kornysheva and Maria Herrojo-Ruiz in which a variety of medium are used to increase public accessibility to the neuroscience behind musical performance.
+‘The Neurology and Neuroscience of Expert Musical Performance’ will be a collaboration with Katja Kornysheva and Maria Herrojo-Ruiz in which a variety of medium will be used to increase public accessibility to the neuroscience behind expert performance.

 Baby Nicolás has arrived safely and will be on maternity leave for six months!